 The Georgia State Golf Association Foundation (GSGA Foundation) is the charitable affiliate of the Georgia State Golf Association.
-The GSGA Foundation is a 501(c)(3) charitable corporation and contributions are tax deductible.
-It is assists the golf industry in Georgia by providing educational opportunities through two scholarship programs.
+The GSGA Foundation is a 501(c)(3) charitable corporation and contributions are tax-deductible.
+It assists the golf industry in Georgia by providing educational opportunities through two scholarship programs.

-Since 1988, the GSGA Foundation has raised more than $3 million in scholarships that have been awarded to deserving scholars in both programs.
-For the 2017-18 school year, the GSGAF will have 82 Yates Scholars receiving $369,400 in scholarships.
+The GSGA Foundation has awarded more than $4.5 million in scholarships to deserving scholars in both programs.
+For the 2022-2023 school year, the GSGAF will have 69 scholars receiving $314,550 in scholarships.

 The Yates Scholarship Program began with three scholars for the 1988-89 school year under the name of "Kids in Golf."
 The name of the scholarship program was changed with the approval of the Yates family in 1990.
-This scholarship provides educational opportunities for employees, or children of employees, of GSGA Member Clubs.
+This scholarship provides educational opportunities for employees and their dependents at GSGA Member Clubs.

 What does my contribution benefit?

 It will support the programs of the Georgia State Golf Association's foundation, the GSGA Foundation.